Who Sang It Best? "Mary Did You Know?"

 2. "Mary, Did You Know?" by Peter Hollens (2016)

 Unless you hang out on YouTube, you may not have heard the compelling voice of Peter Hollens, a classically trained American vocalist who has earned recognition on social media for his music covers of popular songs.
-Hollens has participated in NBC’s The Sing Off.
-He has also released EPs of his music and made a guest appearance in a Broadway show.
-Hollens actively publishes an extensive library of creative a capella YouTube videos.
+Hollens has participated in NBC’s The Sing Off, has released EPs of his music, and has made a guest appearance in a Broadway show.
+He also actively publishes an extensive library of creative a capella YouTube videos that is worth following.

 3. "Mary, Did You Know?" by Anthem Lights (2017)